AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 the Raspberry Pi VID ``0x2E8A`` or Adafruit's ``0x239A`` are detected automatically.
 Button `1` returns control to the desktop, `2` selects the laptop and `3` selects the EliteDesk.
 Connection and disconnection events are logged so you can verify detection in the console.
+The same manager also captures the F13 to F17 keys when pressed on any attached keyboard, so the hardware buttons and manual shortcuts share a single handling path.

 ### CircuitPython HID script

 The `pico_hid_switch.py` example runs directly on the Pico.
-It emulates the hotkey presses for switching computers and now opens the `usb_cdc` serial connection.
+It emulates the hotkey presses for switching computers by sending the F13–F16 keys as a USB HID keyboard.
+The desktop application's button manager listens for these key events alongside regular keyboards and routes them to the right action immediately.
-When a button is pressed the script writes `b'1'`, `b'2'` or `b'3'` to the serial port and briefly pauses so the host receives the byte.
-The `PicoSerialHandler` in the desktop application listens for these values to activate the appropriate target.

 If both the console and data CDC interfaces are enabled, Windows will expose two COM ports.
-The application expects the **data** interface, so ensure this port is available or disable the console interface in `boot.py` to avoid connecting to the wrong one.
+The optional serial protocol still expects the **data** interface, so ensure this port is available or disable the console interface in `boot.py` to avoid connecting to the wrong one.
 After copying `boot.py` to the Pico you must reset the board for the new configuration to take effect.

 ### Autostart